 National Collegiate Athletic Association (NCAA)

-National Collegiate Athletic Association, also known as NCAA, a State Owned entity headquartered in the US, was founded in 1906, employs approximately 3590 individuals, and reported $1.4B in revenue as of 2024.
-The organization functions as a tier 1 media tech buyer and is primarily involved in higher education, operating as a member-led organization dedicated to the well-being of college athletes.
-NCAA schools award nearly $3.5 billion in athletics scholarships every year and provide support to help student-athletes graduate at a rate higher than their general student peers.
+National Collegiate Athletic Association, also known as NCAA, is a state-owned organization headquartered in the US.
+Founded in 1906, with approximately 3590 employees, the organization reported $1.4B in revenue as of 2024 and operates as a tier 1 media tech buyer.
+Functioning primarily in higher education, the company is a member-led organization dedicated to the well-being of college athletes.
+It awards nearly $3.5 billion in athletics scholarships every year and provides support to help student-athletes graduate at a rate higher than their general student peers.

 2024 Revenue